kaede0902/js/FirstJS/cheatSheet.md

 ctrl v: start rectangle slect mode.
-    this can copy text without line num. ctrl a: increment num on cursor ctrl d: down for half screen. ctrl u: up for half screen. ctrl e: scroll screen 1 line.
+    this can copy text without line num. ctrl a: increment num on cursor ctrl x: decrement num on cursor ctrl d: down for half screen. ctrl u: up for half screen. ctrl e: scroll screen 1 line.

+### move cursor
+gg: to the top
+G: to the end

+0: to the line top
+^: to the indentted top
+$: to the line end

++: to the top of the upper line
+-: to the top of the lower line.

+:30  go to the line 30.

+e: to the word end
+E: to the word end include 'word. word:'
+(b,B,w,W are the same)

+f: to the following char
+F: back to the following char

+%: to the parental.

+ctrl o: back jumped point
+ctrl i: forward jumped point